Tori Spelling Discusses Potential Role On ‘RHOBH’ With Andy Cohen During ‘WWHL’ Appearance

 Last week of filming @bh90210 AND 8 more days till our premiere on @foxtv (Wednesday, August 7)! – Can’t wait to share with you all the fun we’ve been having being back together.
 For anyone who’s ever said “You can’t go home again” we are living proof that you can!
 I’ve had some of the best laughs, hugs, shared memories, great realizations, and feeling of life coming full circle this summer!
 I love all of my old family and all of the new family members we’ve welcomed. #ASummerToRemember #LetsDoItAgain #Memories #Love #Family #bh90210

-As the Inquisitr revealed earlier this week, Spelling first brought up the topic of a role on The Real Housewives of Beverly Hills during an appearance on SiriusXM Radio’s The Jenny McCarty Show, where Garth confirmed she was previously approached by Bravo TV.
+As The Inquisitr revealed earlier this week, Spelling first brought up the topic of a role on The Real Housewives of Beverly Hills during an appearance on SiriusXM Radio’s The Jenny McCarty Show, where Garth confirmed she was previously approached by Bravo TV.

 “I was like, ‘I’m the furthest thing from a desperate housewife,'” Garth explained to host Jenny McCarthy, via Us Weekly.
 “Is it Desperate Housewives?”